ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

 The board under test needs to be supported in mbedls for automated tests to work.

-If the official mbedls pip package hasn't been released yet, you need to direct pip to use your local directory (which includes the  code changes to support the new board):
+If an updated mbedls pip package hasn't been released yet, you need to direct pip to use your local directory (which includes the  code changes to support the new board):

 1. Clone [https://github.com/ARMmbed/mbed-ls](https://github.com/ARMmbed/mbed-ls).
 1. [Add your target to the platform database](https://github.com/ARMmbed/mbed-ls#adding-platform-support)